Probing infinite many-body quantum systems with finite-size quantum simulators: Abstract

 \section{Abstract}

 Experimental studies of synthetic quantum matter are necessarily restricted to approximate ground states prepared on finite-size quantum simulators.
 In general, this limits their reliability for strongly correlated systems, for instance, in the vicinity of a quantum phase transition (QPT).
 Here, we propose a protocol that makes optimal use of a given finite-size simulator by directly preparing, on its bulk region, a mixed state representing the reduced density operator of the translation-invariant infinite-sized system of interest.
 This protocol is based on coherent evolution with a local deformation of the system Hamiltonian.
 For systems of free fermions in one and two spatial dimensions, we illustrate and explain the underlying physics, which consists of quasi-particle transport towards the system's boundaries while retaining the bulk ``vacuum''.
 For the example of a non-integrable extended Su-Schrieffer-Heeger model, we demonstrate that our protocol enables a more accurate study of QPTs.
+In addition, we demonstrate the protocol for an interacting spinful Fermi-Hubbard model with doping for 1D chains and a small two-leg ladder, where the initial state is a random superposition of energetically low-lying states.